robert-godlewski/django-plugins/README.md

 This is a list of custom made plugins that Robert Godlewski created to make developing in Django easier.

 The list of plugins are:
-* tag - need to create
+* tag - current development
 * user - might need to create
 * blog - need to create
 * store - need to create